holtenko/Leetcoding/README.md

 pop() -- Removes the element on top of the stack.
 top() -- Get the top element.
 getMin() -- Retrieve the minimum element in the stack.

+### 344. Reverse String
+Write a function that takes a string as input and returns the string reversed.

+Example:
+Given s = "hello", return "olleh".